devodo/DivertR/README.md

 By default calls are simply forwarded to the original registration, in this case instances of the `Foo` class.
 However, after adding the redirect any calls that match the lambda expression (1) are redirected to the delegate (2).

-Note the redirect is applied to all existing and future resolved `IFoo` instances:
+The redirect is applied to all existing and future resolved `IFoo` instances:

 ```csharp
 IFoo foo2 = provider.GetService<IFoo>();